 Children not taking the free school meal, may bring a packed lunch (no sweets, peanuts/peanut spread or chocolates please).
 Water is available for children to drink, but children who have a packed lunch may bring a drink in a carton, plastic flask or plastic bottle.
-We have found drinks in small plastic bottles with a screw top lid are leak proof and therefore most sensible.
+Please do not send in any themos flasks or fizzy drinks.

 Healthy eating is promoted in school with mid-morning snacks of fruit and vegetables provided through the county Fruit and Vegetable scheme.

 Morning milk is also available for free until your child's 5th birthday then there is a small fee.
 Please register and pay for milk via the Cool Milk Link above. (when starting in Year R, please inform us of any milk allergies before the start of term)

 Every child is given a water bottle (funded by the PTA) when they start school and learn it is their responsibility to bring it every day and drink water throughout the day.
 Please note NO fruit or fizzy or juice drinks are allowed in children’s water bottles and the school reserves the right to change contents of water bottles should this rule be broken.
 If for medical reasons an alternative drink is provided by the home, a letter should be submitted to the school with supporting evidence from a GP.